nus-cs2103-AY2425S1/ip/docs/README.md

 # Susan User Guide

-// Product screenshot goes here

-SusanLite is a desktop app for managing tasks, optimised for use via a Command Line Interface (CLI) while still having benefits of a Graphical User Interface (GUI).
+> SusanLite is a desktop app for managing tasks, optimised for use via a Command Line Interface (CLI) while still having benefits of a Graphical User Interface (GUI).

 ## Adding to-dos

-Adds a non-urgent task to the task list.
+> Adds a non-urgent task to the task list.

 Format: `todo TASK`

 Example: `todo read book` adds the task `read book` to the task list.

 ## Adding deadlines

-Adds a task with a deadline to the task list.
+> Adds a task with a deadline to the task list.

 Format: `deadline TASK /by DATE`